 The new organisation, the Africa Health Research Institute, is located at the heart of South Africa’s TB and HIV co-epidemic.
 It combines the renowned Africa Centre for Population Health’s detailed population data from over 100 000 participants, with the KwaZulu-Natal Research Institute for TB-HIV’s (K-RITH’s) basic science, experimental medicine and world-class laboratory facilities.
 Site Investigator: Frank Tanser

-Kheth’Impilo AIDS Free Living is a nonprofit organization that supports the Government Departments of Health with public health systems innovations, technical assistance, service delivery and research in five sub-Saharan African countries.
-Kheth’Impilo currently contributes data to IeDEA-SA from 14 public health facilities in Umgungundlovu district of KwaZulu-Natal province in South Africa.
-This district has very high HIV prevalence (antenatal HIV prevalence of 42.5%), and approximately 120,000 patients are currently receiving antiretroviral treatment at these facilities.
+Kheth’Impilo AIDS Free Living is a nonprofit organization that has supported government Departments of Health with public health systems innovations, technical assistance, service delivery and research in five sub-Saharan African countries.
+Kheth’Impilo currently contributes data to IeDEA-SA from 84 public health facilities in Buffalo City district, Eastern Cape province in South Africa.
+This district has very high HIV prevalence (antenatal HIV prevalence of 39%), and approximately 57,000 patients are currently receiving antiretroviral treatment at these facilities.

 Newlands Clinic runs an HIV treatment program in Harare, Zimbabwe -SA.
 Currently the clinic provides comprehensive care to over 5000 HIV infected patients.
 It is operated as a model private-public partnership with the Zimbabwe Ministry of Health and Child Care and Swiss Aids Care International.
 Site investigator: Cleophas Chimbetete